jvican/jvican.github.io/content/post/from-45s-to-1s.md

 ```
 ```

-The reason for this bump is that loading up a compiler plugin has a minimal overhead because of [dynamic plugin classloading](https://github.com/scala/scala/pull/6314) and the cost of the profiling itself.
+Using a compiler plugin has a compilation overhead, so this behaviour is expected.
+The cost is due to [dynamic plugin classloading](https://github.com/scala/scala/pull/6314) and the cost of the profiling itself.
 There are some solutions to this, but let's leave that to another blog post.